-We undertook an initial engagement consultation on the development principles for the Dalston Quarter with key stakeholders and the local community for an extended period of ten weeks from 20 February to 30 April 2017.
-We published a consultation brochure and questionnaire [pdf, 515.92KB] for comment, supported by a number of drop-in sessions and public meetings in the Dalston area.
+A consultation on the development principles for the Dalston Quarter was undertaken for an extended period of ten weeks from 20 February to 30 April 2017.
+We published a consultation brochure and questionnaire for comment, supported by a number of drop-in sessions and public meetings in the Dalston area.
 There was a high level of engagement in the consultation from across the local community with 2,136 people responding by questionnaire or email, providing over 10,000 individual comments.

 While there was significant support for all of the ideas initially proposed for the four Council owned sites that make up the Dalston Quarter, the consultation also identified concerns about the wider area and the consultation process, including:

 - concern about the future of the Dalston Eastern Curve Garden

 - protecting the role of existing organisations including Arcola Theatre, Cafe Oto, Hackney CVS, Bootstrap and V22

 - the importance of ongoing engagement, especially in relation to local communities and existing organisations

 - the importance of preserving and enhancing the existing cultural offer, including the local arts and built heritage of the area

 - concern over the affordability of any new residential or business units